 Protein Power: 14 Grams Per Serving

 Each 3-ounce serving of crawfish delivers an impressive 14 grams of complete protein, containing all essential amino acids your body needs.
 This protein content matches or exceeds many popular protein sources while maintaining remarkably low fat levels.
-The protein in crawfish supports muscle maintenance, immune function, and overall cellular health.
+The protein in crawfish supports muscle maintenance, immune function, and overall cellular health without the saturated fat found in many meat alternatives.

 Essential Vitamins and Minerals in Crawfish

 Crawfish serve as an excellent source of B-complex vitamins, particularly B12, which supports nerve function and red blood cell formation.
 They also provide significant amounts of niacin, folate, and vitamin B6, contributing to energy metabolism and cognitive health.
-These aquatic animals naturally concentrate these water-soluble vitamins in their meat.
+These aquatic animals naturally concentrate these water-soluble vitamins in their meat through their varied diet.

 Crawfish vs. Other Seafood: Nutritional Comparison